openvinotoolkit/model_server/docs/model_server_grpc_api_kfs.md

 * <a href="#kfs-model-metadata">Model Metadata API </a>
 * <a href="#kfs-model-infer"> Inference API </a>

-> Note: Examples of using each of above endpoints can be found in [KServe samples](https://github.com/openvinotoolkit/model_server/tree/develop/client/python/kserve-api/samples/README.md).
+> **NOTE**: Examples of using each of above endpoints can be found in [KServe samples](https://github.com/openvinotoolkit/model_server/tree/develop/client/python/kserve-api/samples/README.md).

 ## Server Live API <a name="kfs-server-live"></a>